Do chimpanzees have the right to life? | DW | 14.02.2022

 That's why they are campaigning for more fundamental rights — specifically for non-human primates, apes, such as chimpanzees, gorillas and orangutans.

 "They are our closest relatives.
-We know the most about what they want," Graber said.
+We know the most about what they want," said Graber.
 "Science has taught us that they want to live, that they plan for the future and that they want to remain physically and mentally unharmed."

 'Animals experience feelings'